top of page

 Alanna Bauman

-Born and raised on Kava', Alanna received her Master of Science in Quantitative Economics from California Lutheran University in 2019.
-After five and a half years in the mainland, Hawaii called her home, and she worked as a Legislative Aide for Representative Nakamura during the 2020 Legislative Session.
-The Covid-19 pandemic brought her back to Kauai. and over the past few years, she began working part-time at various nonprofits, including The Kava' Independent Food Bank, Leadership Kava', Kaunalewa and led a Financial Forecasting course through L.E.I. of Kaua'i's Community Innovation Grant for Career Technical Education.
+Born and raised on Kauai, Alanna received her Master of Science in Quantitative Economics from California Lutheran University in 2019.
+After spending five and a half years on the mainland, Hawaii called her home, and she worked as a Legislative Aide for Representative Nakamura during the 2020 Legislative Session.
+The COVID-19 pandemic brought her back to Kauai, and over the past few years, she began working part-time at various nonprofits, including The Kauai Independent Food Bank, Leadership Kauai, and Kaunalewa, and she led a Financial Forecasting course through L.E.I. of Kaua'i's Community Innovation Grant for Career Technical Education.

-In July of 2022.
-Alanna started at Kava' Planning & Action Alliance as the Early Childhood Education (ECE) System Coordinator in partnership with Kamehameha Schools.
-Professional designations include a Certificate in Forecasting from the International Institute of Forecasters (IF) and The Leadership Challenge Certification completed in 2022
+In July 2022, Alanna joined the Kauai Planning & Action Alliance as the Early Childhood Education System Coordinator in partnership with Kamehameha Schools.
+Her professional designations include a Certificate in Forecasting from the International Institute of Forecasters and The Leadership Challenge Certification, both completed in 2022.